 10. It takes patience.

 Children can be demanding.
-Communities can be demanding.
+Building communities can be demanding.
 Both require a lot of patience and neither allows you to fully “clock out.”
 At the end of the day, though, both can be extremely rewarding.

 Recognize the demands of the role and treat it with the respect it deserves.
 Give yourself room to rest and decompress each week.
 As every airline passenger knows: it’s important to put your oxygen mask on first.
 If you aren’t taking care of yourself, you will not have the mental and physical strength to help others.